 The choice of helmet must fall on a model specifically for children or of size S for those helmets that provide it.
 There are no special precautions for the helmet and the material and type of helmet available on the market are available on ours Guides to the purchase of the via ferrata helmet.

 We come to the Ferrata set which is the most critical device for children's equipment.
 As described in more articles of our blog, falling into a via ferrata is dangerous due to thehigh fall factor that can be generated.
 The Ferrata set serves precisely to dissipate some of the energy that is generated when falling, reducing the consequences for our body.
 The Ferrata Sets dissipate within a weight range indicated by the manufacturer.
 Until 2017/2018, the EN958 standard that the Ferrata Set producers had to follow provided that the sets were designed for a weight between 50Kg and 80Kg with a maximum rope slip of 1.2m and a Stop Force of less than 6kN.
 From these data it is clear that many children would not be covered by these values thinking less than 50 Kg.
 The recent legislation (2017) requires manufacturers to extend the range of weights within which the heat sink works by including weights up to 40 Kg as a limit inferior.
-For children, in fact, we recommend regardless of whether to choose one of these new models that have approved heat sinks for weights up to 40 kg, such as the models CAMP Kinetic and CAMP Kinetic Rewind as well as the Petzl Scorpio Easyhook.
+For children, in fact, we recommend regardless of whether to choose one of these new models that have approved heat sinks for weights up to 40 kg, such as the models CAMP Kinetic and CAMP Kinetic Rewind, the CT Top Shell as well as the Petzl Scorpio Easyhook.
 We have prepared an in-depth guide on choice of the Ferrata Set.

 For more information on optional equipment for via ferrata, click here.